Bitcoin

 • Externally owned accounts (EOA): An externally owned Ethereum account is an account that is owned and controlled by a private key.
 Account holders use these keys to sign transactions that send ETH or interact with smart contracts.

 • Contract accounts: A contract Ethereum account is an account that uses code.
-This code, known as a smart contract, can be programmed to do various things such as send ETH, create tokens, or even act as a decentralized application (dApp).
-Contract accounts represent digital assets or identities on the Ethereum blockchain.
+This code, known as a smart contract, can be programmed to do various things, such as send ETH, create tokens, or even act as a decentralized application.
+Contract accounts represent digital assets, or identities, on the Ethereum blockchain.

 To use a mobile wallet, you’ll first need to download and install it on your phone.
-Then, you’ll have to create a wallet address, which acts as your account number – you can use this address to receive ETH from others.
-To send ETH, you’ll need the recipient’s wallet address.
+Then, you’ll have to create Ethereum wallet addresses, which acts as your account number.

 Most mobile wallets allow you to track the current price of ETH.
-They also typically have built-in features like a cryptocurrency exchange and a way to buy ETH with fiat currency (such as USD).
+They also typically have built-in features like a cryptocurrency exchange and a way to buy ETH with fiat currency.

 Overall, mobile Ethereum wallets are a convenient and user-friendly way to store your ETH.
 They’re also relatively safe, as long as you take precautions, like backing up your wallet data and never sharing your private keys with anyone.